carlito767/TwitterSearch/README.md

 python app.py
 ```

-* Launch a web browser at this address: http://localhost:5000/
+* Open this URL in your browser: http://localhost:5000/